PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan's swallowed and his face went pale.

 "C'mon, cheer up.
 You're gonna get another chance to be a hero.
 Most likely, more chances than you want."
-Boltac turned back and opened the shutter on the magic lantern the slightest bit.
+Boltac turned back.
+He threw his torch down and stompted it out against the floor.
+From his sack he produced the "Magic Lamp of Lamptopolis" As the lamp touched his hand it began to glow.
+Relan thought it seemed brighter than before.
+Boltac drew the shutter on the lamp until only the barest bit of light was spilling out.
 "Quietly now," he said.

-As they made their way back down the hallway, Boltac spotted a small side passage, that had not been visible when they came from the other direction.
+As they made their way back through the side tunnel, Boltac spotted a small side passage, that had not been visible when they came from the other direction.
 It was cut into the rock, leading away from the main tunnel, at a 45 degree angle.

-When he heard the shuffling, hissing noise of there pursuers close behind them, Boltac didn't have to think twice.
-He headed for the small passage.
-"C'mon, this way."
+When he heard the shuffling, hissing noise coming from in front of them, Boltac didn't have to think twice.
+He turned back for the small passage saying, "C'mon, this way."

 Relan didn't argue.

-# 25 Asarah Walks With Samga
+# 26 -- Asarah Walks With Samga

-Asarah followed Samga out of her dark cell.
+Asarah followed Samga out of the dark cell.
 The passageway outside was just tall enough that Samga could walk with the tips of his pointy ears barely brushing the roof of it, but Asarah had to duck to follow.
-After a few minutes, the passageway opened up into a larger cavern.
-This larger cavern had several tunnels leading from it and Asarah began to see many, many Orc's walking to and fro.
+After a short distance, the passageway opened up into a larger cavern.
+This larger cavern revealed itself to be a tunnel.
+As they headed upwards, she could see many other tunnels leading off in all directions.

+She was soon distracted from underground geography by the large number of Orcs moving through the passage.
+Some carried picks and shovels, the others crates and barrels, and one pair of the creatures carried a third that had obviously been hurt.
+As the crossed to the center of the passage she could see a steady stream of wagons, pulled by teams of Orcs.
+Full one's headed up.
+Empty one's headed down.
+What were they mining?

-Some carried picks and shovels, the others crates and barrels, and one pair of the creatures carried a third that had obviously been wounded.
-They seemed, after you looked at them for a while, perfectly natural.
-How strange it should be that such creatures, should have a life below the ground that no one -- no human knew of.
+Even though all of the Orc's gave her the same unnatural, unpleasant stare.
+After a while, they seemed, perfectly natural.
+Like brutish snowflakes, no two were alike.
+Their snarls, barks and grunts did not become comfortable, but she was shocked that she became accustomed to them.
+How strange it should be that a whole speicies creatures should have a life below the ground that no one -- or no human, rather -- knew of?

->Set the scene here for how the Orcs are going to grab Boltac and co.
-See the next scene.

-"What's going on?"
-Asarah asked?
+A small knot of Orcs walked past holding a log, lashings and quite a lot of firewood.
+Other than the wood of the wagons, was the pretty much the  only wood Asarah had seen down here.
+How deep was she, she wondered?
+She had so many questions and so few answers.
+She tried one of them on Samga,"What's going on?" she asked, meaning the wood.

-Samga answered without looking back.
-The more grey than green of his back hunched a little as he shuffled his way through the tunnels, "Adventurers.
+For a few steps, Samga didn't answer.
+The more grey than green of his back hunched a little as he shuffled his way through the tunnels.
+She noticed, that all the Orcs had slightly different coloration.
+Samga spoke, but he didn't slow or turn back.
+She hurried alongside him so she could hear his words.

+"Adventurers.
 Trespassers.
-Killed master's favorite troll.
-Master doesn't know about it, but when he finds out, he will insists that they be roasted on spits.
+They killed the Master's favorite Troll.
+Master doesn't know about it, but when he finds out, he will insist that they be roasted on spits.
 I do not want to be roasted on a spit, so I have ordered the spits prepared for roasting early.

 "Roasting?"
 Asarah asked, trying not to wince.